marktodman/endurance-republic/README.md

 ## Programs

 - Heroku: Container-based cloud Platform used to deploy the VoyageVert app and host the Postgres database
+- ElephantSQL: Host for the deployed production database
 - AWS: Cloud hosting platform used to host static CSS files and media images
 - Stripe: Managing secure payments
 - GitPod: Developer platform for managing code, files and version control